visARproject/visar/computer/src/python/libVisar/readme.md

 ## Permanent Install
     sudo python setup.py install

+## Uninstall from permanent install
+    sudo pip uninstall libVisar

 ## Use
 Type
     vsr
-to start the render package
+to start the render package, once you have installed libVisar.

+Or cd into the libVisar directory
+(The output of ls should be 'libVisar', 'libVisar.egg-info', 'readme.md', 'setup.py') and run
+    python -m libVisar.visar.render_package

 # Features